 Literature and writing, as a more ’true’ form of written expression developed later first with the Greeks and Romans.
 The first epic poems such as Homer’s The Iliad or Ovid’s Metamorphoses inspired generation of scholars and readers alike.
 In the East, Islamic culture and literature would be encapsulated in wonderful folk tales like The Book of One Thousand and One Nights (Arabian Nights).
 Further east in China, the first great military author, Sun Tzu would bequeath to the world his The Art of War.
 This book alone has influenced many modern military tacticians and officers today.

-It is here that I will transgress from leading the reader down a brief history of writing and open with my conversation with my good friend AJ to participate in a conversation.
-His love for writing and poetry is immense and has somewhat shaped the person that he is today.
+It is here that I will transgress from leading the reader down a brief history of writing and open with my conversation about writing with my good friend AJ.
+In short, his love for writing and poetry is immense and has somewhat shaped the person that he is today.
 Here is what we talked about.

 What books have most influenced your life?

 “The Bible for a philosophy of life.
 The Odyssey for heroic inspiration and ancient thought.
 To Kill a Mockingbird for the moral teaching and revelation of Southern life and soul.
 Crime and Punishment because of Dostoevsky’s grasp of the human condition and description of the Russian soul.
 Paradise Lost because of the powerful imagery, language and message.
 (Finally) Shakespeare’s Sonnets because of his use of the English language and his view of the human condition, especially the theme of love.”

 Out of all of these books above, I would dare to say that one of these is your favourite book ?
 Which one and why?